 What is Amtrak?

 However, this didn’t last long.
-By 1940, people started preferring other modes of transport like cars, buses, and planes than rail transport.
-All this saw the train transport industry become less popular, with various railway services discontinuing their services by the 1960s.
+By 1940, people started preferring other modes of transport like cars, buses, and planes to rail transport.
+All this made the train transport industry less prevalent, with various railway services discontinued by the 1960s.

-These included the once-popular railway services like Topeka & Santa Fe Railway, Penn Central and Atchison, etc. And, shipping of mail by trucks and air dealt the final blow to the trains transport industry.
+These included the once-popular railway services like Topeka & Santa Fe Railway, Penn Central and Atchison, etc. Shipping mail by trucks and air dealt the final blow to the train transport industry.

-However, in 1970, President Nixon signed into law an act that guaranteed the railway services of government funding.
-From this, the National Railroad Passenger Corp was created, which later transitioned to Amtrak.
-Some 26 railway services, however, didn’t join the newly created Amtrak.
+However 1970, President Nixon signed an act that guaranteed railway services with government funding.
+The National Railroad Passenger Corp was created, which later transitioned to Amtrak.
+Some 26 railway services didn’t join the newly created Amtrak.

 Why is Amtrak So Expensive?
 Top Reasons